 Blender Buying Guide and FAQ

-A: When it comes to anything electronic, especially small household appliances, there’s so many more factors than you’d imagine.
+When it comes to anything electronic, especially small household appliances, there are so many more factors than you’d imagine.
 It’s not simply looking at a display on a department store shelf; we’ve taken the time to research everything, and narrow down our criteria to meet the following standards:

 - We looked at brand reputation and their customer service

 - Stability on the countertop (rubber grips and vibration control)

 - How simple it is to use and clean

 - Noise level (measured in decibels)

 - Pitcher material (hardened plastic, acrylic, or glass)